 II.
 Achievement of Operational Status

-The expectation for accepting an award from OCJP is that the subrecipient will have in place a system that is adequate for carrying out the administrative/financial, as well as the program aspects of the grant award.
-This includes good communication between the board of directors (if applicable), administrative/financial staff and the program staff.
+The expectation for accepting an award from OCJP is that the subrecipient will have in place a system that is adequate for carrying out the administrative/financial, as well as the programmatic aspects of the grant award.
+This includes good communication between the board of directors (if applicable), administrative/financial staff and the programmatic staff.
 Management should pay particular attention to the budget and expenditure process of the grant award.
-The subrecipient management devotes a great deal of thought to the purpose of the grant, therefore, everyone who works within the grant must be familiar with the fiscal and programmatic aspects of the OCJP Administrative Manual so that the program and funding are managed appropriately.
+The subrecipient management devotes a great deal of thought to the purpose of the grant, therefore, everyone who works within the grant must be familiar with the fiscal and programmatic aspects of the OCJP Administrative Manual so that the project and funding are managed appropriately.

 The subrecipient must establish and maintain program records to ensure that the direct and subcontracted project activities are in compliance with the approved Project Narrative/Logic Model.
 Such records must be readily available for review.